silveragestum/Multimodal-Financial-Time-Series-Forecasting-Sentiment-Analysis-and-LLM-Only-Approaches/README.md

 This repository contains two Jupyter Notebooks for financial time series forecasting and robustness testing using Apple (AAPL) stock data: Multimodal_Financial_Time_Series_Forecasting.ipynb and Robustness_Testing_Financial_Forecasting.ipynb.

 Project Overview
-Multimodal_Financial_Time_Series_Forecasting.ipynb: Compares LLM-only and sentiment analysis approaches for forecasting AAPL stock prices (Jan 1, 2020 - Dec 31, 2024).
-Calculates technical indicators, filters data from Apr 1, 2021, and generates a correlation heatmap.
+Multimodal_Financial_Time_Series_Forecasting.ipynb: Compares sentiment analysis and LLM-only approaches for forecasting AAPL stock prices (Apr 1, 2020 - Dec 31, 2024).
+Calculates technical indicators, fits traditional supervised learning models and deep learning models for the sentiment analysis aproach, and constructs prompts for the LLM-only approach.
-Robustness_Testing_Financial_Forecasting.ipynb: Tests robustness of forecasting approaches for AAPL stock prices (Jun 1, 2024 - Mar 10, 2025).
-Calculates technical indicators, filters data from Jan 2, 2025, and plots actual vs. predicted closing prices.
+Robustness_Testing_Financial_Forecasting.ipynb: Follow the same steps as in the Multimodal_Financial_Time_Series_Forecasting.ipynb.
+Tests robustness of forecasting approaches for AAPL stock prices (Jun 1, 2024 - Mar 10, 2025).
+Calculates technical indicators, predicts with the fine-tuned traditional supervised learning models and deep learning models in Multimodal_Financial_Time_Series_Forecasting.ipynb for the sentiment analysis aproach, and predicts with the fine-tuned LLM for the LLM-only approach.

 Prerequisites
 Python 3.12.4+